wabkur/alx-higher_level_programming/0x06-python-classes/README.md

-class Node that defines a node of a singly linked list by
+class Square that defines a square by based on 6-square.py